 Tools

-MindRoom includes 100+ tool integrations that agents can use to interact with external services.
+MindRoom includes 100+ built-in tools and presets that agents can use to work with files, services, external APIs, and Matrix-native workflows.

 Enabling Tools